mackerelio/mackerel-agent-plugins/mackerel-plugin-gunicorn/README.md

 ## Requirements

-This plugin require that gunicorn include the following code in its `config.py`.
+This plugin requires that gunicorn include the following code in its `config.py`.

 ``` python
 import fcntl